Lake Forest, California: Geography

-According to the United States Census Bureau, the city has a total area of 16.8 sqmi.
-16.7 sqmi of its land and 0.08 sqmi of it (0.47%) is water.
+According to the United States Census Bureau, the city has an area of 16.8 sqmi, of which 16.7 sqmi is land and 0.08 sqmi (0.47%) is water.

 Lake Forest is bordered by Irvine on the west and northwest, Laguna Hills and Laguna Woods on the southwest, Mission Viejo on the southeast, Trabuco Canyon and Silverado Canyon on the east, and Limestone Canyon Regional Park on the north.

-Lake Forest is located in the heart of the Saddleback Valley, with the northeast end located in the foothills of the Santa Ana Mountains.
+Lake Forest is in the heart of the Saddleback Valley, with the northeast end in the foothills of the Santa Ana Mountains.
 It is also in the northern section of South Orange County.

-It has two man-made lakes identified by the clubhouses on the lakes — the Beach and Tennis Club (Hidden Lakes, formerly Lake I) and the Sun and Sail Club (Lake II).
+It has two man-made lakes identified by the clubhouses on the lakes—the Beach and Tennis Club (Hidden Lakes, formerly Lake I) and the Sun and Sail Club (Lake II).